 Improving listening is largely a matter of mental willful act.
 Listening is the act of receiving, decoding and attaching the meaning of the spoken words of others.
 Since listening is a mental willful act its improvement depends on mental determination.
 If the listener has firm determination to listen the speech attentively it is possible to listen and thus understand the oral message of others.
 However, the following are general guidelines for improving the listening ability:

-Deciding to listen well: Improving quality of one’s listening ability depends on his or her firm determination to listen well.
-If we have interest on the speakers spoken words, we become mentally inclined to the message and listen to the speaker attentively.
-Thus to be a good listener it is required to develop mental inclination to speaker and his spoken words.
+Improving quality of one’s listening ability depends on his or her firm determination to listen well.
+If we have interest on the speaker’s spoken words, we become mentally inclined to the message and listen to the speaker attentively.
+Thus to be a good listener it is required to developmental inclination to speaker and his spoken words.

-Evaluating the Speech: Because listener’s thinking is faster than speaker’s talking, there is enough time on listener’s hand for evaluating what is being spoken and the facts presented for supporting the main theme by the speaker. comparing these messages and facts with those of listener’s knowledge, the listener can evaluate the speakers speech.
-The process of such evaluation can contribute to the effective listening.
+Because listener’s thinking is faster than speaker’s talking, there is enough time on listener’s hand for evaluating what is being spoken and the facts presented for supporting the main theme by the speaker. comparing these messages and facts with those of listener’s knowledge, the listener can evaluate the speaker’s speech.
+The process of such evaluation can contribute to effective listening.

-Taking Selective Notes: The listener can take some important notes from the speaker’s speech for subsequent review and use as future reference.
+The listener can take some important notes from the speaker’s speech for subsequent review and use as future reference.
 But if the listener tries to record everything of the speech, he may loss many important facts.
-Therefore, it is recommended to take notes only the main ideas, key words, important facts or reference of the speech.
-These note taking efforts of the listener will obviously increase the quality of listening.
+Therefore, it is recommended to take notes only the main ideas, keywords, important facts or reference of the speech.
+These note-taking efforts of the listener will obviously increase the quality of listening.

 The listeners should not form any early opinion on the speaker’s ideas.
 Rather they should carefully listen to the speaker, let him finish the topic, judge the speaker’s ideas, identify the speaker’s logical bread down and then comment on the speech.